Contact Sales

 When you start your new role as a Chief Financial Officer (CFO), you may inherit an existing finance team or have the challenge of building a new finance team from scratch.

-The structure of the finance department plays a vital part in driving the growth of a business and is a critical decision to be made.
+The finance department structure helps drive the growth of a business and is a critical decision to be made.
 However, there is no single solution to the perfect finance team structure.

 The finance team structure will vary by industry, size of the company, locations, centralised or decentralised working models, whether your team will be remote, hybrid, or office based, and if some parts of the function are outsourced or insourced.